Congressional Republicans are like a pathetic victim of bullying. When faced with a challenge, they draw up into a ball and beg not to be kicked.

 The political landscape may not be that much better either.
 Hillary Clinton lurks out there.
 A weak and unpopular president, like we have now, is actually a window of opportunity that may not soon be repeated.

 Republicans’ inability to negotiate successfully has its consequences.
-It was nearly three years ago that Speaker Boehner first shepherded a debt ceiling increase through a Republican House.
-Since then, on his watch, the debt has increased a total of $2.7 trillion, an average of $9,300 per household since August 2011 alone, or more than $1 trillion per year.
+It was 2.5 years ago that Speaker Boehner first shepherded a debt ceiling increase through a Republican House.
+Since then, on his watch, the debt has increased a total of $2.7 trillion, an average of $9,300 per household since August 2011 alone, or more than $1 trillion/year.

 Not so on the Right.
 Timidity and retreat are the norm.
 Those who stick their heads out of the foxhole to argue for a more principled course – the Tea Party, the Koch brothers, Senators Cruz and Lee – are slandered and vilified by their own side.
 The outcome is a foregone conclusion.